Harold Covington: Early life

-Harold Armstead Covington was born on September 14, 1953, in Burlington, North Carolina, the eldest of three children.
-His father was a folk singer.
+Harold Armstead Covington was born on September 14, 1953, in Burlington, North Carolina, the eldest of three brothers.
+His father, Forrest Covington, was a folk singer and employee of Western Electric.
+Both of his parents were traditional conservatives.

 He was the grandson of A. B. Glass, the founder of the Greensboro Dixie Bedding Company; from this company Covington received a large inheritance.
 His younger brother Ben Covington later disavowed him and his views, and said several of his claims about his life were made up.
 According to Ben Covington, Covington's beliefs devastated their parents.
+In 1980, Covington said his father had not spoken to him in 8 years.

 He attended Chapel Hill High School.
 His racist views were largely born out of his experiences with racial integration in school in the 1960s, which he described in negative terms.
-He was described by teachers as a gifted student and won a place at the annual Governor’s School for Gifted Boys.
+He was described by teachers as a gifted student; he won a place at the annual Governor's School for Gifted Boys program in Winston-Salem, one of 400 students annually selected in the state.
+There, he studied drama.
 One of his teachers at the time said that he was a "bright, creative boy.
-But his intelligence should be channeled—before he does something destructive to society."
+But his intelligence should be channeled — before he does something destructive to society."
 He briefly wrote for his high school's newspaper in an activities column, but was kicked off shortly after for using it to express his complaints, particularly about the school's black students.

 Political activities

 Covington was a contentious figure on the far-right, and would often take the blame for many negative events that befell the movement.
-Academic Jeffrey Kaplan described him as having "always raised more ire than virtually anyone in the fissiparous world of American National Socialism".
+Academic Jeffrey Kaplan described him as having "always raised more ire than virtually anyone in the fissiparous world of American National Socialism", while Stephen E. Atkins noted that "despite his long career as a neo-Nazi, Covington is not a popular figure in the movement", attributing this to his conflicts with other well known white supremacists.
 Similarly, the Southern Poverty Law Center said that Covington had launched "endless attacks on most of the leaders of the extreme right, to the point where he is today almost totally isolated from the organizations that make up the white supremacist movement".
 Other neo-Nazis nicknamed him "Weird Harold".
+Separately he was accused by other neo-Nazis of secretly being Jewish, or gay.